On $e$-cuspidal pairs of finite groups of exceptional Lie Type: Abstract

 \section{Abstract}

 Let $G$ be a simple, simply connected algebraic group of exceptional type defined over $\mathbb{F}_q$ with Frobenius endomorphism $F: G \to G$.
-We prove that generalized $e$-Harish-Chandra theory holds for $\mathcal{E}(G^F,s)$ where $s \in G^{*F}$ is semisimple and quasi-isolated.
-In turn, this yields explicit basic sets for the corresponding quasi-isolated blocks of $G^F$, which we then use to prove a conjecture of Malle and Robinson for these blocks.
+Let $\ell \nmid q$ be a good prime for $G$.
+We determine the number of irreducible Brauer characters in the quasi-isolated $\ell$-blocks of $G^F$.
+This is done by proving that generalized $e$-Harish-Chandra theory holds for the Lusztig series associated to quasi-isolated elements of $G^{*F}$.